Yuheshpandian/PyHanGMaN/README.md

 # PyHanGMaN
-This codes enables one to play hang man in comman promt.made completely from python
+This codes enables one to play hang man in command prompt.made completely from python

+Only 7 tries is given in this game.
+Also a fun game to play with family.